BGforgeNet/bg2-tweaks-and-tricks/docs/items.md

 - Perdue's sword
 - Nester's dagger

-### Really PnP protection items
+### PnP-like protection items
 BG2 always restricted wearing rings of protection (and other similar jewelry) with magical armor.
 That is a crude way to enforce a PnP rule saying that their bonuses shouldn't stack.
 Gameplay-wise, though, it leads to much inventory tetris and frustration.

-There are tweaks to address it, but they work in an unperfect way, still forcing the tetris or stacking AC.
+There are tweaks to address it, but they work in an imperfect way, still forcing the tetris game or stacking AC.

+Also, PnP stacking rules are not that simple.
+You can read more about it [here](https://forums.bgforge.net/viewtopic.php?f=31&p=1176).

-Now you can wear whatever you want at the same time.
-But only the highest bonuses will apply.
-As it should have been.
+This component allows you to wear whatever you want at the same time, with the following rules:

-For example, if a character wears a Leather Armor +3, a Ring of Protection +1 and a Ring of Protection +2, he will receive a total bonus of +3 AC and +2 Saving Throws (compared to another character who wears just plain Leather Armor).
+- AC bonuses don't stack, best bonus applies (that includes bonus from magical armor).
+- Rings of Protection don't stack, best bonus applies.
+- Saving throw bonuses from different items of protection: varies, see below subcomponents.

 Unfortunately, only available to Classic Edition users.

+#### 2E-like
+Saving throw bonuses from different items of protection stack.

+If a character wears a Leather Armor +3, an Amulet of Protection +1 and a Ring of Protection +2, he will receive a total bonus of +3 AC and +3 Saving Throws (compared to another character who wears just plain Leather Armor).

+#### 3E-like
+No stacking at all.
+Best bonus takes effect.

+If a character wears a Leather Armor +3, an Amulet of Protection +1 and a Ring of Protection +2, he will receive a total bonus of +3 AC and +2 Saving Throws.